smlurie/Echidna/README.md

 -Use the GUI to add electrode strips or contacts to the montage, matched to the CSC channel # in Cheetah or Pegasus.

+-Save and load electrode montage configurations using the GUI.